larpchronicles/rules/rules-topics/12_production-skills.md

 | X | Massive Scrap Parts |

 ### Logging Products
-* Type of Wood is randomized, only the tier matters.
 | _**Material Tier**_ | _**Product**_  |
 |---|---|
 | I | Wood |